Anton495/graph-isomorphism/README.md

 2. Each outdegree from the current list is associated with the outdegrees from the next list.
 For example, the entry $(2,[1,2])$ means that the vertex with the outdegree of 2 generates two vertices with outdegrees of 1 and 2.

+The resulting network stores information about how the adjacent edges are connected to each other in the original network.

 Two graphs are isomorphic if and only if the derivatives of their virtual neural networks constructed from the same vertex coincide.

 As an example, consider two one-way virtual neural networks and its derivative.